 Under the law, the duty of head of household is delegated in the following order:

-a) to the surviving spouse, not legally separated in person or property, if he or she is an heir or has a marital portion of the couple's assets;
+- to the surviving spouse, not legally separated in person or property, if they are an heir or have a marital portion of the couple's assets;

 If the whole estate is shared out to legatees, the most favoured legatee will act as head of household, replacing the heirs; other things being equal, the oldest will be preferred.